zeekus/textfiles/pschism_build_document_with_spack.md

 To enable Spack to find the local compiler on AWS, use the command 'spack compiler find --scope site'.
 This command adds the compiler to the compilers.yaml file.
 For example, it may add 'gcc@4.8.5' to the file.
 This ensures that Spack is aware of the installed compiler.
 Note that on AWS, home directories are shared, allowing changes made on the head node to propagate to the compute area.

-- [ ] Tell spack to find your default gcc4.8.5 compiler
+- [ ] Tell spack where the Centos7 default gcc4.8.5 compiler is located.
+This adds it to the spack catalog of compilers.

 ```bash
 spack compiler find --scope site